Amanda Cerny Flaunts Figure In Sexy Black Bikini, Jokes About The Land Where She Wants To Live

 As the Inquisitr recently shared, Amanda Cerny drove her followers wild about a week ago when she posted a photo showing her stunning figure in a black bikini as she was standing in a bar with her beau Johannes Bartl grabbing her booty.
 Now in her newest post, it seems she’s wearing the same amazing bikini.

 Cerny shared a photo on Instagram showing her in a black bikini while she is driving a golf cart.
-She said that everybody could find her in a land where everybody drives electric golf carts and wine flows from babbing creeks and Amanda was clearly in a pretty happy place at that point.
+She said that everybody could find her in a land where everybody drives electric golf carts and wine flows from babbling creeks and Amanda was clearly in a pretty happy place at that point.

 Amanda didn’t note which brand of bikini she was wearing in this shot, but it suits her perfectly.
 The top has thin straps over her shoulders to keep the top in place, but it’s got a low scoop neck that shows off plenty of Cerny’s cleavage.
 The black bikini bottoms are cut such that they show off Amanda’s impressive abs and based on the other shot she shared not long ago, it is a thong bikini that also shows off her curvaceous booty.